 Erza lived with anxiety and depression since she was a pre-teen.
 After starting her dream job, the stress created by imposter syndrome made life feel more like a nightmare.
 She found it difficult to love herself, and accept love or praise from others.
 Her husband became deeply concerned about her mental health.

-Feeling she had nothing to lose, Erza reached out to Mindbloom to learn more, and began her journey.
+Feeling she had nothing to lose, Erza reached out to Mindbloom® to learn more, and began her journey.
 "Life-changing is an understatement," she said of her Mindbloom treatment.

 Watch Erza's powerful story of overcoming her imposter syndrome, anxiety, and depression.

-of clients report improvement in anxiety symptoms
+of clients reported improvement in their anxiety and depression symptoms after 4 sessions.

 Ketamine is not FDA-approved for the treatment of depression or anxiety.
 Learn more about off-label uses here.